 This app gives photographers a chance to capture various photographs at various exposure compensation.
 It then merges them and transforms them into one quality picture.

 By now you must have comprehended what HDR is and what it does.
-In a nutshell, a normal picture on your iPhone only exposes one part of the picture, while HDR mode takes three pictures at a same time with each picture focusing on a different exposure level and combines them to present one neat photo.
+In a nutshell, a normal picture on your iPhone only exposes one part of the picture, while HDR mode takes three pictures at the same time with each picture focusing on a different exposure level and combining them to present one neat photo.